-Following the 2014 RMP, CCME released the document A Protocol for the Derivation of Soil Vapour Quality Guidelines for Protection of Human Exposures Via Inhalation of Vapours8, designed to provide guidance for developing site-appropriate soil vapour quality guidelines.
+Following the 2014 RMP, Canadian Council of Minister of the Environment (CCME) released the document A Protocol for the Derivation of Soil Vapour Quality Guidelines for Protection of Human Exposures Via Inhalation of Vapours8, designed to provide guidance for developing site-appropriate soil vapour quality guidelines.
 The guidelines developed using the methods outlined in the CCME document were used for this current study and are included with the vapour sampling results in Table 4.
 HQs were calculated using estimated dose (based on concentrations measured at the site) and divided by tolerable daily intake.
-Soil vapour concentrations from the Phase II ESA conducted in 2013 were not compared to soil vapour quality guidelines; however, spot checks of five target compounds with the highest HQs in the 2013 work (benzene, tetrachloroethylene, chloromethane, 1,2,4-trimethylbenzene, and styrene) identified that none of the 2013 concentrations would have unacceptable HQs using the updated CCME methodology.
+Soil vapour concentrations from the Phase II ESA conducted in 2013 were not compared to soil vapour quality guidelines; however, spot checks of five target compounds with the highest HQs in the 2013 work (benzene, tetrachloroethylene, chloromethane, 1,2,4--trimethylbenzene, and styrene) identified that none of the 2013 concentrations would have unacceptable HQs using the updated CCME methodology.